langurmonkey/website-source/content/blog/2024/jujutsu.md

 ## Jujutsu Overview

-Jujutsu is a simple, modern, easy to use, and change-centric distributed control system that is compatible with Git.
-This means that it *currently* uses Git as a backend, and you can start using it now with your pre-existing Git repositories.
+Jujutsu is a simple, modern, easy to use, and change-centric <acronym title="Distributed Version Control System">DVCS</acronym> that is compatible with Git.
+This means that it *currently* uses Git as a backend, and you can start using it right now with your pre-existing Git repositories, if you are so inclined.

 This is similar to what Git did in its early days with the `git svn` bridge.
 This drove initial adoption because it was easy to communicate changesets between Subversion and Git.
 However, it is also different, because Git never used SVN as a backend, like Jujutsu does with Git.
-This last part is probably driven by the immense adoption of GitHub and similar services, and by Git being the *de facto* standard as <acronym title="Distributed Version Control System">DVCS</acronym>es go.
+This last part is probably driven by the immense adoption of GitHub and similar services, and by Git being the *de facto* standard among developers worldwide.

-More interesting is Jujutsu's design, which contains some interesting points.
+More interesting is Jujutsu's design, which can be summarized by the following items:

+- **Awesome CLI** -- the command line interface is so damn comfy to use.
+If using the Git CLI is bumping into a wall with your shoulder at full speed, using `jj` (which is what Jujutsu's binary is called) is like getting a gentle and pleasant back massage.
-- **Changes** -- we have *changes* in addition to our usual *revisions*.
-The *change model* is borrowed from Mercurial, and identify units of work that may span several revisions.
+- **Change-centric** -- we have *changes* in addition to our usual *revisions*.
+The *change model* is borrowed from Mercurial, where changes and identify units of work that may span several revisions, or commits.
-- **Committed working copy** -- everything within a change is committed automatically, so you don't actually need to explicitly run a counterpart to `git commit`.
-This is achieved in other ways, as we'll see in a moment.
+- **Always-committed working copy** -- your working copy is committed automatically, so you don't actually need to explicitly run a counterpart to `git commit`.
+The repository is automatically and continuously amended whenever a `jj` command runs, so you never actually lose anything.
-- **Branches are anonymous** -- branches are identified by the descriptions in their commits, but they are anonymous by default.
-However, since the backend is Git, there exist named *bookmarks*, which can act as branch names.
+- **Anonymous branches** -- also known as *branchless design*, branches are identified by the descriptions in their commits, but they are anonymous by default.
+However, since the backend is Git, there exist named *bookmarks* that can act as branch names.
-- **Automatic conflict resolution** -- conflicts are not scary here.
-In Git, conflicts are something that you need to get rid of before going on with your life, but in Jujutsu, they are accepted and even committed to the repository.
-You get an annotation on the change reminding you that the conflict is there, and that you probably need to address it at some point.
+- **Happy conflicts** -- conflicts are not scary in Jujutsu's world.
+In Git, conflicts are something that you need to get rid of before going on with your life.
+In Jujutsu, they are accepted and even committed to the repository.
+You get an annotation label reminding you that the conflict is there, and needs to be dealt with at some point.
 But in your own time, no need to panic.
 - **No staging** -- there is no index or staging area.
 The working copy itself is committed as it evolves, and amended on every change.
-- **Awesome CLI** -- the command line interface is so damn comfy to use.
-If using the Git CLI is bumping into a wall with your shoulder at full speed, using `jj` is like getting a gentle and pleasant back massage.
+You can still get the same functionality, but in an easier, more organic manner.

-Before you ask, yes, the name 'Jujutsu' is weird indeed.
+Also, before you ask, yes, the name 'Jujutsu' is weird.
 My understanding is that this is purely anecdotical.
 The binary was first, and it was named `jj` because it is easy to type and remember.
 They then assigned the name Jujutsu simply because it matches `jj`.

-For the rest of this post I'll be using both Jujutsu and `jj` interchangeably.

-## The Jujutsu Workflow
+In the next few sections we'll be playing around with Jujutu's CLI, and illustrating how things are done in this new world.
+The rest of this post uses the terms 'Jujutsu' and '`jj`' interchangeably.

+## Quick Start Guide

 Let's get our hands dirty.
 In this section we'll be creating a repository and performing some operations to illustrate a typical workflow.
 Before starting, install and setup `jj`.
 More info on how to do so for your operating system can be found [here](https://martinvonz.github.io/jj/latest/install-and-setup/).

 ### Initialize a Repository

-First, we need to create an initialize a repository.
+First, we need to create and initialize a repository.
 We create a directory, let's call it `jjtest`, and then `cd` into it.
-The native `jj` backend is there, but it is disallowed by default, as it is still being worked on, so we'll create a new repository backed by Git:
+There exists a native `jj` backend, but it is disallowed by default, as it is still being worked on.
+The command itself tells you so if you try to use `jj init`.
+We'll create a new repository backed by Git instead:

 ```sh
 $ jj git init
 Initialized repor in "."
 ```

 Looks good.
-If we had a pre-existing Git repository that we want to use `jj` with, we'd use `--git-repo`.
-For instance, I can do this in my Gaia Sky repository:
+If we want to use `jj` with a pre-existing Git repository, we'd use `jj git init` with the flag `--git-repo`.
+For instance, I can do this in my [Gaia Sky repository](https://codeberg.org/gaiasky/gaiasly):

 ```sh
 $ cd $GS && jj git init --git-repo